gbadev-org/awesome-gbadev/README.md

 - [Tonc](https://gbadev.net/tonc/) - The new, revamped version of the GBA programming tutorial.
 The original version is [here](https://www.coranac.com/tonc/text/toc.htm).
 - [Compile C++ for GBA in under an hour](https://www.youtube.com/watch?v=EMeie_gSgDU) - Cinemint's video for getting started with C++/Butano
 - [Sound on the Gameboy Advance](https://stuij.github.io/deku-sound-tutorial/) - How to write your own sound mixer / MOD music player
+- [Larold's Retro Gameyard - Game Boy Advance Tutorials](https://laroldsretrogameyard.com/category/tutorials/gba/) - Learn how to make GBA games using the Butano Game Engine.
+Each part of the engine will have own individual tutorial with example source code.

 ## Articles